 With ParentSquare, you can receive notifications via the ParentSquare smartphone app, text message, email, phone or a combination of these.

-Number of years: This is my 19th year teaching (all in Perry), 11 of those years have been in Kindergarten!!
+Number of years: 23 years, 12 of those years have been in Perry Township

 NOW HIRING BUS DRIVERS